Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

 # 2023/??/??
 (JPMN 0.12.0.0)

-A new version of jp-mining-note has been released!
+This version of jp-mining-note comes with many changes, including an entire backend javascript rework.
 See the [Updating](updating.md#overview) page on how to update the note.
 Afterwards, see below for the other necessary changes that must be made to properly update the note.